Melody-Lii/AlphabetSoupChallenge/README.md

 # Implement a different model
 As an alternative, I would use Random Forest Classifier.
 The original dataset was already in a tabular format, and is large enough to handle data being split into subset data for training.
 It is able to train and predict such a large data set in a more efficient manner.

 In comparision, I would choose the Random Forest Classifier.
-The accuracy score is 75.40%, and much more efficient.
+The accuracy score is 75.40%, and more efficient.